 Download the Guide

 The guide is in a pdf format so you can easily print and keep a hard copy.
 Like having your own free book.
 I put my in plastic page protectors so that I could share it with my students.
-If you don’t have the ability to download in this format there is a free download available through Adobe.
+If you don’t have the ability to download in this format there is a free software download available through Adobe.
 If you need this: Click Here and look for the Reader.
 If not, just lick the picture of the cover below the list of stitches for a link.

 The stitches included in this Loom Knitting Stitches guide are:

 Note: That the cover says Guide I and so the only obvious conclusion is that there is a Guide II.
 Well, I have searched the web to exhaustion and have not found that second part.
-If anyone knows what the web address is please share it with us in the comment section of this page.
+If anyone knows what the web address it is please share it with us in the comment section of this page.

 Start using the loom knitting stitches guide with these great books by the author.